 While there is a search bar that allows you to look up quick questions – “mom, what is gravity?”- and find a short answer targetted at the right age, you are also able to add whole courses to your dashboard so that you can work your way through from beginning to end.
 When you select a course to start, you are given the option of setting a completion date, to help you set your goals and with the average lesson being about 8 minutes long, it’s fairly easy to slot in between ‘life’ stuff.
 I decided to brush up on my English grammar skills during our trial and with 304 lessons, I’m not likely to get through it all soon, but Ameli (9) is more interested in the drawing courses.
 While I think some are a bit advanced for her at this stage, it’s nice to know that there’s something she can grow into.

-Foreign languages are currently limited to Spanish and a bit of German, so I hope in time they’ll add more – like French, for example, or even Italian – but what they do have is resources for teaching English as a foreign language but also to native speakers, which is always really helpful, especially when kids ask you questions you don’t really know the answer to.
+Foreign languages are currently limited to tuition for secondary level Chinese, Spanish, and a bit of German, so I hope in time they’ll add more – like French, for example, or even Italian.
+What they do have is resources for teaching English as a foreign language but also to native speakers, which is always really helpful, especially when kids ask you questions you don’t really know the answer to.
+When looking for help with a new language, get your movies subtitled by this video translation agency who can sure help you.

 Study.com has also launched an online homeschool program, designed to be flexible enough to fulfill the needs of the homeschooling community.
 They have also developed a family plan for homeschooling parents, to ease the job of planning a varied curriculum and tracking their child’s progress.
 Homeschoolers can choose to do dual credit with Study.com if they wish, and they can study non-traditional subjects like marketing or forensics.